Pakistan Ready To Take On India In ICC U19 Cricket World Cup Semi-final - UrduPoint

 The right-handed stroke player who has already caught the attention of cricket pundits during his stroke filled 28 on Friday.
 He, however, feels that the team is ready for the big clash while he knows that he needs to turn-up in the big semi-final clash.

-Haider Ali said: “I am happy with my batting form.
+Haider Ali said on Monday : "I am happy with my batting form.
 I was playing well against Afghanistan before I got run out.
 But I feel confident that I will deliver against India.
-This is just another game for us and I don’t feel any additional pressure, I feel, I can do well in the match.
+This is just another game for us and I don't feel any additional pressure.
+I feel, I can do well in the match.

 "My confidence is high after the Afghanistan innings.
 I know my importance to the team and I will aim to carry on the batting form and provide the team a good start against India.
 Former players and experts have admired my batting which makes me happy and motivates me to do well in the upcoming games.